by Janine Spencer, M.A., Wildlife Management

 There are four excellent sites for watching birds in Marana.

-- El Rio Preserve is a fairly easy walking area where one can see riparian and grassland species, as well as views of raptors soaring above the nearby Tucson Mountains.
+- El Rio Preserve is an easily-accessible walking area where one can see riparian and grassland species, as well as views of raptors soaring above the nearby Tucson Mountains.
+Water is present year-round, making it an ideal habitat for birds and many other animal and plant species.

-- The Crossroads Park River Walk along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings bats emerge in vast numbers near the Ina Road Bridge.
+- The River Walk at Crossroads at Silverbell District Park along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings, bats emerge in large numbers near the Ina Road Bridge.

 - The irrigated farm fields in Marana are especially of interest for locating raptor species.

-During rainstorms, the large pond fills with water, stays wet for months, and becomes a great spot to easily view waterfowl and shorebirds.
+The large pond on the site is filled with water year-round, and is a great spot to easily view waterfowl and shorebirds.
 Some birds encountered here have included: Belted Kingfisher, Pied-billed Grebe, White-faced Ibis, Great Blue Heron, Black-necked Stilt, several duck species, and more.
 The birding remains interesting even when the pond is dry; during the summer months, Bell’s Vireos nest in the tamarisk, Gilded Flickers, Lazuli Buntings, Gambel’s Quail, Greater Roadrunners, an Eastern Phoebe, and many other species have been sighted.
 Even sandhill cranes stop by in the late fall, presumably on their way to the Wilcox Playa.

 Hawks and falcons take advantage of the updrafts along the ridge of the Tucson Mountains, where you can spot Red-tailed Hawks, Peregrine and Prairie Falcons, Cooper’s Hawks are commonly sighted.
 A Black Hawk was once sighted during migration.
 The Sonoran Desert, with saguaros and prickly pear, directly adjoin the El Rio Preserve – so there are opportunities to spot Rock Wrens, Canyon Wrens, Black-tailed Gnatcatchers, Verdins, Gila Woodpeckers, and hear the occasional downward trill of the Canyon Wren.

-To get to the El Rio Open Space, exit Interstate 10 at Twin Peaks Road.
+To get to the El Rio Open Space Preserve, exit Interstate 10 at Twin Peaks Road.
 Go west about one mile and turn right on Coachline Boulevard.
-Take Coachline Blvd north of Twin Peaks Rd.
+Take Coachline Boulevard north of Twin Peaks Rd.
 Park at the parking lot just before N. Turquoise Moon Way.
+It is also accessible from the south by taking Silverbell Road to Twin Peaks Road, making a right onto Twin Peaks, and then making a left on Coachline Blvd.

-2) Crossroads Park River Walk (between Cortaro and Ina Roads)
+2. Crossroads at Silverbell District Park River Walk (between Cortaro and Ina Roads)

 This is a mile-long walk one way, on a paved pathway along the Santa Cruz River, between Cortaro and Ina Roads.
 Riparian vegetation along the river is lush with cottonwoods, willows, cattails, and tamarisk.
 The path is used by birders, walkers, and cyclists.
 Native upland vegetation has been planted along the entire length of the path